Frequently Asked Questions

 We support every world currency.
 When creating a project, you set the default currency for the reporting (e.g. what currency the Customer Lifetime Revenue is shown in).
 If your order export contains a 'Currency Code' column (ISO 4217 format), we'll convert orders in other currencies to your default currency at the prevailing exchange rate before processing them.

-Throughout the project and report creation process, you'll find little help icons next to each field.
+Throughout the project and report creation process, you'll find help icons next to each field.
 Click these help icons for detailed information and guidance on the individual setting in question.

 Your Ecommerce Report